 These struggles may seem foreign to many modern women, but I believe The Gilded Cage is a painting we should keep at the forefront of our minds.
 We should constantly challenge ourselves and remember what our foremothers* went through.
 Our struggles may not be the same, yet many of us still struggle with identity.
 If we become wives and mothers, our own interests and passions often fall to the wayside.
 I am guilty of this myself.
 I started this website when my children were pretty young, yet I have to admit that most of my best posts were written once they were older and my role as caretaker had diminished.

-The woman of The Gilded Cage may have loved her husband deeply.
+We can read the painting in a multitude of ways.
+Perhaps she longs to be freed from a painful, loveless marriage.
+Or the woman of The Gilded Cage may have loved her husband deeply.
 Longing for something else doesn’t necessarily mean you love your spouse any less.
 She may have had a happy life without a single moment of regret until she heard the dancing tribe pass by her window.
 Then, in an instant she recognizes that somehow, somewhere she forgot to be free.
 She forgot to have fun.
 She forgot to fly.
 Perhaps this painting is Evelyn De Morgan’s reminder to us so that we may not become prisoners of the same gilded cage.

 *Apparently foremothers is not a word according to WordPress.
 I can type forefather perfectly, but type foremother and it is underlined in red, alerting me that this is not correct.
 Subtle patriarchy at work…